-There is currently no premarket government review of medical devices in the EEA (which is comprised of the 28 Member States of the EU plus Norway, Liechtenstein and Iceland).
+There is currently no premarket government review of medical devices in the EEA (which is comprised of the 27 Member States of the EU plus Norway, Liechtenstein and Iceland).
 However, all medical devices placed on the market in the EEA must meet the relevant essential requirements laid down in Annex I of Directive 93/42/EEC concerning medical devices, or the Medical Devices Directive.
 There is also a directive specifically addressing Active Implantable Medical Devices (Directive 90/385/EEC).
 The most fundamental essential requirement is that a medical device must be designed and manufactured in such a way that it will not compromise the clinical condition or safety of patients, or the safety and health of users and others.
 In addition, the device must achieve the performances intended by the manufacturer and be designed, manufactured and packaged in a suitable manner.
 The European Commission has adopted various standards applicable to medical devices.
 These include standards governing common requirements, such as sterilization and safety of medical electrical equipment, and product standards for certain types of medical devices.
 There are also harmonized standards relating to design and manufacture.
 While not mandatory, compliance with these standards is viewed as the easiest way to satisfy the essential requirements as a practical matter.
 Compliance with a standard developed to implement an essential requirement also creates a rebuttable presumption that the device satisfies that essential requirement.

 To demonstrate compliance with the essential requirements laid down in Annex I to the Medical Devices Directive, medical device manufacturers must undergo a conformity assessment procedure, which varies according to the type of medical device and its classification.
 Conformity assessment procedures require an assessment of available clinical evidence, literature data for the product and post-market experience in respect of similar products already marketed.
-Except for low-risk medical devices (Class I non-sterile, non-measuring devices), where the manufacturer can self-declare the conformity of its products with the essential requirements (except for any parts which relate to sterility or metrology), a conformity assessment procedure requires the intervention of a Notified Body.
+Except for low-risk medical devices (Class I non-sterile, non-measuring devices), where the manufacturer can self-declare the conformity of its products with the essential requirements (except for any parts which relate to sterility or metrology), a conformity assessment procedure requires the intervention of a notified body.
 Notified bodies are often separate entities and are authorized or licensed to perform such assessments by government authorities.
 The notified body would typically audit and examine a product's technical dossiers and the manufacturers' quality system.
 If satisfied that the relevant product conforms to the relevant essential requirements, the notified body issues a certificate of conformity, which the manufacturer uses as a basis for its own declaration of conformity.
 The manufacturer may then apply the CE Mark to the device, which allows the device to be placed on the market throughout the EEA.
 Once the product has been placed on the market in the EEA, the manufacturer must comply with requirements for reporting incidents and field safety corrective actions associated with the medical device.

-In order to demonstrate safety and efficacy for their medical devices, manufacturers must conduct clinical investigations in accordance with the requirements of Annex X to the Medical Devices Directive and applicable European and International Organization for Standardization standards, as implemented or adopted in the EEA member states.
-Clinical trials for medical devices usually require the approval of an ethics review board and approval by or notification to the national regulatory authorities.
+In order to demonstrate safety and performance for their medical devices, manufacturers must evaluate applicable clinical data in accordance with the requirements of Annex X to the Medical Devices Directive and applicable European and International Organization for Standardization standards, as implemented or adopted in the EEA member states.
+Clinical data may be in the form of relevant scientific literature of an equivalent device, clinical investigations of the device, or both.
+Clinical investigations for medical devices usually require the approval of an ethics review board and approval by or notification to the national regulatory authorities.
 Both regulators and ethics committees also require the submission of serious adverse event reports during a study and may request a copy of the final study report.